What are you going to do today? And how about tomorrow?

 4. A schedule provides a sense of calm for others.
 If you’re in a service industry (any job where you need to respond to customers), a schedule will help your co-workers plan and think ahead about their own activities.
 It provides them comfort in knowing what’s ahead, rather than operating out of a sense of constant urgency and emergency.

-In this post, you’ll find free schedules that you can use to help plan your day, week and month.
+In this post, you’ll find free schedules that you can use to plan your day, week and month and improve your calendar project management.

 The Best Free Schedule Makers